alexandretouw/2_Collaborative_Work/README.md

 ## Contact

-Maintainers: Alexandre Touw and Florence Lecuit
+Maintainers: Alexandre Touw and Florence Lecuit.

 Feel free to reuse or adapt this structure for your own research collaborations.